Yearnsmith/listr/README.md

 **To use linemode without running install script, add an alias to your .bashrc file (This is a different process on each system).**

-Using Lister direcly from the command-line is as simple as typing:
+Using Listr direcly from the command-line is as simple as typing:

 `lister [option] [list-title] [list-item]`